Modern Retail Podcast artwork

 Frequently asked about this episode

-Prioritize building genuine brand value and customer loyalty through product and service, moving beyond solely relying on digital acquisition tactics in a saturated market.
+Focus on building genuine brand value and customer loyalty through product and service, moving beyond reliance on purely digital acquisition tactics that were characteristic of earlier DTC phases.

 Listen